semperry/swapi/CONTRIBUTING.md

 - 🌱 **Ideas & Suggestions**: Proposing new features.
 - 🔌 **Third-Party Integrations**: Creating libraries or SDKs.
 - 📢 **Community & Support**: Helping others use Swapi.
+- 💖 **Donors & Supporters**: Providing financial contributions to keep the project running.

 Want to be listed?
 Open an issue or PR! 🚀